By William Harris

 Extract from Harris, William, Quicksilver War: Syria, Iraq and the Spiral of Conflict, 2018, Hurst & Co.
 Publishers, London, pp.1-8.

 William Harris is a Professor of Politics at Otago University.
-He is the author of Quicksilver War Syria, Iraq and the Spiral of Conflict.
+He is an expert in Middle East politics and is the author of Quicksilver War Syria, Iraq and the Spiral of Conflict.